ubco-cmps/cosc122_course/class/final.md

 - Q5.pde
 - **ALL** the files in the Q6.pde directory

-Any other files will be ignored on Gradescope, and will not be graded WITH NO EXCEPTIONS.
+Any other files will be ignored on PrairieLearn, and will not be graded WITH NO EXCEPTIONS.

 **THE QUESTION INSTRUCTIONS BELOW ARE REPEATED IN THE FOLDER FOR EACH QUESTION.**

 ... details of the Coding Tasks ...

 ## Part 3.
-Course Reflection on Gradescope (20 marks)
+Course Reflection on PrairieLearn (20 marks)

-The last part of the final exam requires you to answer some reflection questions on Gradescope.
+The last part of the final exam requires you to answer some reflection questions on PrairieLearn.
 These questions were shared with you a few days before the final exam.
 You are encouraged to bring prepared answers to these questions.